-Designation for the lower part or rhizome of a grafted vine which is of a rainbow resistant American vine comes.
+Designation for the lower part or rhizome of a grafted vine that of a rainbow resistant American vine comes.
 In the finishing On top of this is the top (Edelreis) of European varieties of the species Vitis vinifera grafted.
-The main reason for such grafting is the low susceptibility or resistance the roots of American wild species against the underground stages of the phylloxera, or against the formed by the phylloxera attack on the roots Nodositäten and tuberosities (Growths).
-Regarding vinification suitability Unterlagsrebsorten must also meet other breeding requirements.
+The main reason for such grafting is the low susceptibility or resistance the roots of American wild species against the underground stages of the phylloxera, or against those formed by the phylloxera attack on the roots Nodositäten and tuberosities (Growths).
+With regard to viticulture suitability Unterlagsrebsorten must also meet other breeding requirements.

-That's low susceptibility to both mildews, low inclination too chlorosis, great resistance capability against bacteria and virus, good wood structure and wood maturity, good adaptation (Compatibility) to diverse and difficult soil types such as dry soil or calcareous soil, good absorption of the nutrient from the ground, as well as good Pfropfaffinität to the grafted grape variety without the promotion of Verrieselns, A good coalescence of the two alien tissues at the grafting point and the harmonious matching of the growth characteristics of the grafted grape variety with those of the Untersort ensure a good instinctuality and grape quality with consistently high earnings of the vine.
+That's low susceptibility to both mildews, slight inclination too chlorosis, great resistance against bacteria and virus, good wood structure and wood maturity, good adaptation (Compatibility) to diverse and difficult soil types such as dry soil or calcareous soil, good intake of nutrient from the ground, as well as good Pfropfaffinität to the grafted grape variety without the promotion of Verrieselns, A good coalescence of the two alien tissues at the grafting point and the harmonious matching of the growth characteristics of the grafted grape variety with those of the Unterlagsorte usually ensure a good instinctuality and grape quality with consistently high earnings of the vine.

 Therefore, there are official recommendations, which base with which grape variety (top) on which soil harmonizes best and brings the required results.
-The cuttings Most of the rootstock rooted without any problem, but the rooting of the European vine Vitis vinifera is still the best.
+The cuttings rooting of most of the rootstock is without any problems, but it is best still rooted in the European grapevine Vitis vinifera.
 Therefore, the European portion of a grafted vine cuttings should not be buried in the ground.
-The varieties with crossings of Vitis cinerea var.
-Helleri (known under the old name Vitis berlandieri) or Vitis champinii According to experience, they are badly rooted, leaving the inguinal ends with the growth hormone auxin coated to induce rooting.
+The subspecies with introductions of Vitis cinerea var.
+Helleri (known under the old name Vitis berlandieri) or Vitis champinii According to experience badly root, so that the cutting ends with the growth hormone auxin coated to induce rooting.

 As well as Quality wine-grape varieties underlaid vines are also approved or classified by the provincial authorities (this can also be different for the wine-growing region).
-Some (latent) vine diseases (see also Vine enemies ) can be extensively propagated in grafting and cuttings propagation using, for example, plant or virgin rice infected with virus or bacteria.
+Some (latent) vine diseases (see also under Vine enemies ) can be widely propagated in grafting and cuttings propagation using, for example, plant material (root or scion) infected with virus or bacteria.
 The effects are often only visible on older sticks.
-Therefore, the use of as healthy as possible, virus-free planting material in the EU is required by law.
+Therefore, the use of the most healthy, virus-free planting material in the EU is required by law.
 In this regard, proof must be provided by a standardized procedure (see Certification of vines ).

-Well-known breeders are François Baco, Helmut Becker Carl Börner, Maxime Cornu, Georges Couderc, Gustave Foex, Victor Ganzin, Hermann Goethe, Rudolf Goethe, Franz Kober, Alexis Millardet, Thomas Volnay Munson, Christian Oberlin, Harold P. Olmo Frederico Paulsen, Emerich Rathay, Franz Georges judge, Antonino Ruggeri, Otto Schneider-Orelli, as well as the family Teleki, Breeder names are often included with initial letters and numbers.
+Well-known breeders are François Baco, Helmut Becker Carl Börner, Maxime Cornu, Georges Couderc, Gustave Foex, Victor Ganzin, Hermann Goethe, Rudolf Goethe, Franz Kober, Alexis Millardet, Thomas Volnay Munson, Christian Oberlin, Harold P. Olmo, Frederico Paulsen, Emerich Rathay, Franz Georges judge, Antonino Ruggeri, Otto Schneider-Orelli as well as the family Teleki, Breeder names are often included with the first letter and number.
 In Austria and Germany are most common Kober 5 BB, 125 AA and SO 4 used.
-The most well-known underlays worldwide, of which some have only historical significance:
+The most well-known underlay vines worldwide, of which some have only historical significance:

-110 R (Judges 110) - V. berlandieri x V. rupestris: Bred by Franz Richter in 1889.
+110 R (Judge 110) - V. berlandieri x V. rupestris: bred by Franz Richter in 1889.
 Very vigorous, delays in warm climates positive the maturity and the vegetation conclusion.
-High phylloxera resistance, low Nematode resistance, Moderate lime compatibility, medium tolerance to drought stress, It is often used in regions with a Mediterranean climate and on dehydrated slopes, where strong growth is slowed down by a lack of water.
+High phylloxera resistance, low Nematode resistance, Moderate lime compatibility, medium tolerance to drought stress, It is often used in regions with a Mediterranean climate and on dehydrated slopes where strong growth is slowed down by a lack of water.
 Promotes strong foliage development.

 1103 Paulsen (Paulsen 1103) - V. berlandieri Résséguier N 2 x V. rupestris du Lot: By Frederico Paulsen Bred in Sicily in 1896.
 Especially in the Mediterranean (Algeria, Greece, southern France, Spain, Tunisia, southern Italy) spread.
 Good tolerance to dryness, very good rooting, high phylloxera resistance, moderate Nematode resistance, Especially suitable for deep, humid, clayey limestone soils.